Anohni: Anohni

 On 23 February 2015, Anohni announced her fifth album, Hopelessness, via the Antony and the Johnsons website and Facebook account.
 Co-produced by Anohni, Oneohtrix Point Never and Hudson Mohawke, it was her first album to be released under her name Anohni, one that she had been using in her personal life "for years".
 In the announcement, Anohni described the album as "an electronic record with some sharp teeth" and the UK's Independent described it as a "bitterly beautiful record".
 The Quietus explained, "Early interviews indicated a desire to create 'a dance / experimental electronic record with quite a dark thematic undertow', and in this regard Anohni and her collaborators have succeeded."

 On 30 November 2015, Anohni released "4 Degrees", the first song from Hopelessness.
 Commenting on the album's lead single in a fan interview earlier in the year, Anohni had stated that she had "grown tired of grieving for humanity", adding that she felt she "was not being entirely honest by pretending that I am not a part of the problem.
 '4 Degrees' is kind of a brutal attempt to hold myself accountable, not just valorize my intentions but also reflect on the true impact of my behaviors."

 On 9 March 2016, Anohni premiered the album's second single "Drone Bomb Me" on Annie Mac's show on BBC Radio 1 later that day, accompanied by a music video directed by Nabil Elderkin and starring English supermodel Naomi Campbell.
-The video Hopelessness was released on 6 May 2016 and was nominated for the 2016 Mercury Prize and a Brit.
+The album Hopelessness was released on 6 May 2016 and was nominated for the 2016 Mercury Prize and a Brit.
 Anohni toured throughout Europe, the US and Australia in 2016, performing with her face obscured under a veil throughout the concert, in front of stark projections of a series of lip-synching women.
 The confrontational performance was described by The New York Times as a combination of "hard-core punk" and "radical empathy that's hard to find anywhere in pop."
 In early 2017 she went on to release a further EP entitled PARADISE, working with the same producers.
 The final track was awarded only to those who wrote to Anohni's email with "...a sentence or two what you care most about, or your hopes for the future.
 Send this to me instead of the dollar you used to send me in the olden days."

 In 2018, for the occasion of her exhibition at Nikolaj Kunsthal in Copenhagen, Anohni released the track "Miracle Now" on YouTube, which features a video of 1990s New York transgender performance artist Page Reynolds, featured in The Johnsons' play MIRACLE NOW of 1996 as "The Last Dolphin."